-Free Pedestrian Safety Assessments for California Communities
+Free Pedestrian and Bicycle Safety Assessments for California Communities

 The primary objectives of a Pedestrian Safety Assessment (PSA) are:

 To meet these objectives, Tech Transfer provides free Pedestrian Safety Assessments, in which evaluators will review your city or county's pedestrian safety conditions, programs, and needs, and suggest new strategies to improve pedestrian safety.

 Any city or county agency in California can initiate a request for a PSA.
 After a thorough interview of local agency staff, a team of two pedestrian safety experts will visit the city or county for one day to conduct an evaluation using the comprehensive Guide for Conducting Pedestrian Safety Assessments to help the community achieve the objectives listed above.

 A team of two pedestrian safety experts conduct the assessment and prepare a report.
 These two safety experts perform field observations, analyze relevant data and information, and hold discussions with the city's key staff and representatives.
 In addition, the evaluators review the city's current pedestrian safety-related programs, with a view to increasing the overall effectiveness of the programs.
 After completing the one-day visit, the two evaluators prepare a report for the city summarizing their findings and suggestions.
 This report presents the findings and suggestions for improvements derived from: